 Disputes over trade secret (and intellectual property in general) ownership often originate from employment policies imposed by the employer and from positions taken by the employer with respect to its claimed scope of its trade secrets.
 Many company employment policies and agreements include expansive claims to information generated or touched by its employees.
-A comprehensive discussion of such employment policies and agreements is beyond the scope of this Commentary, but some issues that merit discussion include:
+A comprehensive discussion of such employment policies and agreements is beyond the scope of this Commentary,41 but some issues that merit discussion include:

 a.
-Understanding the scope of the employee's general skill, knowledge, and experience
+Understanding the scope of the employee's general skill and knowledge

 Employers should try to develop an understanding of what intellectual property rights employees owned prior to hire and are bringing into the employment relationship, so that the parties have a better understanding what rights the employees will retain or acquire, if any, during employment.
 This is typically done through a disclosure in the agreement identifying intellectual property that the employee owns or has an interest in prior to hire, including publicly registered intellectual property such as patents or copyrights.
 Such a provision is particularly important if the employee will be asked to integrate his or her intellectual property into the company's developments.
-However, the employer should not overreach by trying to use the employee's disclosure to assert a limit on the scope of the employee's general skill, knowledge, and experience.
+However, the